6 Tricks to Protect Children’s Teeth from Treats This Halloween

 Tips to protect your teeth from treats

-It is important to be cautious of Halloween costumes that may impact dental health, such as fake teeth or prosthetics.
+Watch out for Halloween costumes that could affect dental health, such as fake teeth or fang prosthetics.

 #5.
 Remember Your Routine